nithin-io/databricks-training/week-1/day-2/readme.md

 1️⃣ SELECT Queries

-- Retrieving all employee records
+* Retrieving all employee records using "SELECT"
-- Selecting specific columns
+* Selecting specific columns
-- Displaying department-wise employee information
+* Displaying employee details department-wise

+---

 2️⃣ WHERE Clause

-Filtering employees based on:
+* Filtering employees based on:

-- Salary
+  * Salary
-- City
+  * City
-- Department
+  * Department
-- Experience
+  * Experience

+---

 3️⃣ GROUP BY Clause

-- Grouping records department-wise and city-wise
+* Grouping records department-wise and city-wise
-- Performing calculations on grouped data
+* Performing calculations on grouped data

+---

 4️⃣ HAVING Clause

-- Filtering grouped records using conditions
+* Filtering grouped records using conditions
-- Comparing grouped aggregate values
+* Comparing grouped aggregate values

+---

 5️⃣ TOP / LIMIT Queries

-- Displaying top-paid employees
+* Displaying top-paid employees
-- Finding employees with highest experience
+* Finding employees with highest experience
-- Limiting query results
+* Limiting query results

+---

 6️⃣ DISTINCT Keyword

-- Retrieving unique values from columns
+* Retrieving unique values from columns
-- Finding distinct departments, cities, and salaries
+* Finding distinct departments, cities, and salaries

+---

 7️⃣ Comparison Operators

-Using:
+* Using:

-- ">"
+  * ">"
-- "<"
+  * "<"
-- ">="
+  * ">="
-- "<="
+  * "<="
-- "<>"
+  * "<>"

-for conditional filtering.
+for conditional filtering

+---

 8️⃣ Logical Operators

-Using:
+* Using:

-- "AND"
+  * "AND"
-- "OR"
+  * "OR"
-- "NOT"
+  * "NOT"

-to combine multiple conditions.
+to combine multiple conditions

+---

 9️⃣ IN and NOT IN Operators

-- Filtering records using multiple values
+* Filtering records using multiple values
-- Excluding specific records from query results
+* Excluding specific records from query results

+---

 🔟 BETWEEN Operator

-- Filtering records within a specific range
+* Filtering records within a specific range
-- Working with salary, experience, and employee IDs
+* Working with salary, experience, and employee IDs

+---

 1️⃣1️⃣ LIKE Operator

-Pattern matching using:
+* Pattern matching using:

-- "%" → Multiple characters
+  * "%" → Multiple characters
-- "_" → Single character
+  * "_" → Single character

-Searching employee names, departments, and cities based on patterns.
+* Searching employee names, departments, and cities based on patterns

 ---

 💻 Practice Work

-- ✅ Created and inserted employee records into the Employees table
+* ✅ Created and inserted employee records into the "Employees" table

-- ✅ Solved 55 SQL queries
+* ✅ Solved 55 SQL queries

-- 📈 Practiced beginner to intermediate-level SQL operations
+* 📈 Practiced beginner to intermediate-level SQL operations

-🌍 Real-World Scenarios Practiced

-- Employee salary filtering
+* 🌍 Worked on real-world employee database scenarios including:

+  * Salary filtering
-- Department analysis
+  * Department analysis
-- Experience-based queries
+  * Experience-based queries
-- Pattern matching techniques
+  * Pattern matching techniques

 ---

 🧠 Key Learnings

-- Understanding how filtering works using "WHERE"
+* Understanding how filtering works using "WHERE"
-- Difference between "WHERE" and "HAVING"
+* Difference between "WHERE" and "HAVING"
-- Importance of aggregate functions with "GROUP BY"
+* Importance of aggregate functions with "GROUP BY"
-- Using logical operators for complex conditions
+* Using logical operators for complex conditions
-- Efficient data filtering using "IN", "BETWEEN", and "LIKE"
+* Efficient data filtering using "IN", "BETWEEN", and "LIKE"

 ---

 🛠️ Tools Used

-- 🧪 DB-Fiddle
+* 🧪 DB-Fiddle
-- 🐬 MySQL
+* 🐬 MySQL
-- 🌐 GitHub
+* 🌐 GitHub

 ---

 🚀 Next Steps

-- Learn advanced joins
+* Learn advanced joins
-- Practice subqueries
+* Practice subqueries
-- Explore normalization concepts
+* Explore normalization concepts
-- Work on mini database projects
+* Work on mini database projects

 ---